“The key to improving application performance is to identify and focus on the hot spots that have the greatest impact on performance.” — Bruce Dawson

 - Performance Design Guidelines.
 We used Performance Hot Spots to create the Performance Frame, which is an organizing backdrop for Performance Design Guidelines.

 - Performance Inspections.
 We used Performance Hot Spots to drive our patterns & practices Performance Design Inspection prescriptive guidance

 - Performance Checklists.
 We organize our Performance Design Checklist using the Performance Hot Spots.

 - Performance Modeling.
 We use the Performance Hot Spots as a way to guide and structure our patterns & practices Performance Modeling approach.

 Questions for Reflection

-- How can you leverage Performance Hot Spots to improve performance results in your organization?
+- How can you use Performance Hot Spots to identify and address performance issues in your applications?

-- How can you organize your bodies of knowledge using Performance Hot Spots to make it more actionable?
+- How can you organize your performance knowledge using Performance Hot Spots to make it more actionable?

-- How can you improve checklists using Performance Hot Spots to focus on key areas?
+- How can you improve your performance checklists using Performance Hot Spots to focus on key areas?